ue22-p22/web/notebooks/35-events-and-callbacks-nb.md

 }

 // BUT: wait for 2s and see the callback still triggers properly
-// it means that the 'context' variable is still alive
+// it means that the 'context' variable somehow is still alive
 ```

 +++ {"slideshow": {"slide_type": "slide"}}